-In connection with the reinvestment by our Chairman, our Named Executive Officers and certain other employees described in "Certain Relationships and Related Party Transactions-Parent LLC Agreement," we expect to grant our Named Executive Officers and these employees restricted stock units under the LTIP with respect to an aggregate of up to approximately 161,541 shares of the Company's common stock.
-These restricted stock unit awards will vest ratably over three years, subject to the recipient's continued employment.
+In connection with the reinvestment by our Chairman, our Named Executive Officers and certain other employees described in "Certain Relationships and Related Party Transactions-Parent LLC Agreement," we granted our Chairman, Named Executive Officers and these employees restricted stock units under the LTIP with respect to an aggregate of 175,834 shares of the Company's common stock.
+These restricted stock unit awards vest ratably over three years, subject to the recipient's continued employment or service.